Lake Oswego’s Trusted Roof Replacement Contractor — Certified Team, Full Tear-Off & Written Warranty

 What VResh Consistently Finds on Lake Oswego Tear-Off Projects

-- Pipe boot failure — rubber boots 35–50 years old are brittle, cracked, and no longer seal.
-Every pipe boot is replaced.
+- Pipe boot failure — every 1970s-80s Lake Oswego roof has rubber pipe boots that are now 35–50 years old.
+Rubber at this age is brittle, cracked, and no longer seals.
+Every pipe boot on every Lake Oswego roof replacement is replaced as standard practice.

 Decking Repair and Synthetic Underlayment